Pascal-Krenckel/CompressedFileViewer/Readme.md

 Download the zip file depending on your architecture.
 Unpack the zip file and copy all files into `%NotepadDir%/plugins/CompressedFileViewer`.
 Make sure .Net 8 is installed.
+Go to settings to enable the different algorithms, since all are disabled by default.

 ### Terminus:
 1. Tracked file: A file that has been decompressed or manually selected for compression.
 The icon and menu entry will be checked for this file.